wk1/custom-git/readme.md

 ## Adding custom commands

-Just create a new file `git-commandname` add your desired code to the file and make it executable with `chmod +x git-commandname`
+Just create a new file `git-commandname` add your desired code to the file and make it executable with `chmod +x git-commandname`.
+Since you already added the repo folder to you path you should be able to use it right away.
+(For existing sessions you might need to source your zshrc again by calling `zsh` or `source ~/.zshrc`)